 South City Polychem (SCP) was founded in 1996, located in Rayong Province.
 SCP is the sub-company under South City Group.
 There are 3 people are working on polyol system development and production.
 Head of R&D has more than 20-year experience in PU foam development.
-Its products are widely used in the production of foam for appliances, sandwich panels, automotive, furniture, reefer container, cold store, pipe insulation, imitation wood and imitation ceramic, etc. It is supplying polyols to customers all over the Thailand.
+South City Polychem has one 1-ton and one 5-ton blending tank.
+They also have a laboratory to perform basic tests (i.e., cream time, and tack free time).
+Their products are widely used in the production of foam for appliances, sandwich panels, automotive, furniture, reefer container, cold store, pipe insulation, imitation wood and imitation ceramic, etc. It is supplying polyols to customers all over the Thailand.
 Most of the products are pre-blended polyol with HCFC-141b blowing agents.